doersino/UnicodeMathML/README.md

 Nobody's keeping you from adapting [Tom Scott's emoji keyboard](https://www.youtube.com/watch?v=lIFE7h3m40U) idea for math.

-More realistically, there's a bunch of tools and text editor plugins that can help out here:
+More realistically, there's a bunch of tooling and text editor plugins that can help out here:

 * TODO sublime plugin (note this: https://github.com/mvoidex/UnicodeMath/issues/20)
 * TODO other tools (see the ones torsten recommended, macos popup thingy, something for windows?)